ksator/automated_junos_show_commands_collection_with_appformix_saltstack/README.md

 You need to configure the network devices with the SNMP community used by Appformix.
 The script [**snmp.py**](configure_junos/snmp.py) renders the template [**snmp.j2**](configure_junos/snmp.j2) using the variables [**network_devices.yml**](configure_appformix/network_devices.yml).
 The rendered file is [**snmp.conf**](configure_junos/snmp.conf).
 This file is then loaded and committed on all network devices used with SNMP monitoring.

+Requirement: This script uses the junos-eznc python library so you need first to install it.

 ```
 python configure_junos/snmp.py
 configured device 172.30.52.85 with snmp community public